PRosenb/DeepSleepScheduler/README.md

 #### AVR specific options ####
 - `#define SLEEP_MODE`: Specifies the sleep mode entered when doing deep sleep.
 Default is `SLEEP_MODE_PWR_DOWN`.
+- `#define MIN_WAIT_TIME_FOR_SLEEP`: Specify the minimum wait time (until the next task will be executed) to put the CPU in sleep mode.
+Default is 1 second.
 - `#define SLEEP_TIME_XXX_CORRECTION`: Adjust the sleep time correction for the time when the CPU is in `SLEEP_MODE_PWR_DOWN` and waking up.
 See [Implementation Notes](#implementation-notes) and example [AdjustSleepTimeCorrections](https://github.com/PRosenb/DeepSleepScheduler/blob/master/examples/AdjustSleepTimeCorrections/AdjustSleepTimeCorrections.ino).

 #### ESP32 specific options ###